ayoub-g/nodejs-lambda-s3-initiation/README.md

 ## upload.js

-download an image file then uploads it to s3 bucket with read permission reads the body of a POST request , expects a key and an image file url
+Downloads an image file with http module, then uploads it to s3 bucket with read permission.
+Reads the body of a POST request , expects a key and an image file url